radiantearth/model_nasa_rwanda_field_boundary_competition_bronze/docs/index.md

  - Comment: `5e pre 29`
  - Submitted: `26 February 23:41`

-This submission was mode on behalf of team `borderline` in the `NASA Harvest Field Boundary Detection Challenge` and placed third on the private leaderboard.
+This submission was made on behalf of team `borderline` in the `NASA Harvest Field Boundary Detection Challenge` and placed third on the private leaderboard.

 ## Creators
 This solution was a team effort by team borderline with members